-Estimating the uncertainty of neural network parameters (weights) helps us understand the behavior of the black box.
+Estimating the uncertainty of neural network parameters (weights) helps us understand the black box behavior.
 The illustration in Figure~\ref{fig:network_uncertainity} shows the mean and standard deviation of $W^0$ and $W^1$. $W^0$ maps the inputs to the hidden layer nodes, whereas $W^1$ maps the output node of the output layer to the nodes of the hidden layer.
 The colors in each cell indicate the magnitude of a weight that connects two nodes.
-In the input and hidden layer, the ReLu activation function is used.
-ReLu passes all the positive output while setting negative output as zero.
+In the input and hidden layer, the ReLu activation function was used.
+ReLu passes all the positive output while setting a negative output to zero.
 At the output layer, sigmoid activation is used, which pushes the larger weights toward one and smaller or negative weights toward zero.
-Therefore, Positive and high magnitude of weights contributes toward the earthquake rupture and vice versa.
+Therefore, positive and high magnitude weights contribute to the earthquake rupture and vice versa.

-An interesting observation is that when nodes in the hidden layer connects to friction drop, dynamic friction, shear, and normal stresses have variable positive and negative weights in $w^0$, the corresponding node in $w^1$ have either strongly positive or negative.
+In $w^0$, nodes connected to friction drop, dynamic friction, shear, and normal stresses have variable positive and negative weights.
+The corresponding node in $w^1$ also has a strong positive or negative magnitude.
 For example, node-12 has both positive and negative weights in $w^0$, and the corresponding node in $w^1$ has a high positive weight.
 Similarly, node-4 has a substantial negative weight in $w^1$, and the corresponding nodes in $w^0$ have both positive and negative weights.
 On the other hand, width, height, and $d_c$ have a similar magnitude of weights, and the corresponding nodes in $w^1$ have a moderate magnitude of weights.
 Thus the variable weights make friction drop, dynamic friction, shear, and normal stresses influential on the prediction score.
-Therefore, for any combined patterns of the input features, we now can detect the important features and the source uncertainties.
+Therefore, for any combined patterns of the input features, we can now detect the critical features and the source uncertainties.